Lynda O'Connor

 About me

-There are so many reasons why most of us, at some time in our lives’ feel low, lost and in need of support.
-Sometimes we get to the point where we can’t see any light at the end of the tunnel and this is where I believe counselling can make a difference.
+My understanding is that there are so many reasons why most of us, at some point in our lives, feel low, lost, and in need of support.
+Sometimes, we get to the point where we can’t see any light at the end of the tunnel, and this is where I believe counselling can make a difference.

 What to expect in the first session..